davetron5000/angular-rails-book/crud_recipe.md

 app we'll need a new token each time.
 There currently isn't a good way to generate one, so we have to skip the check for this.

+Don't forget to add the routes for the new actions:

+    git://receta.git/config/routes.rb#..back-end-crud

 Back to our test, everything seems to be working:

     git://receta.git/#back-end-crud!rspec spec/controllers/recipes_controller_spec.rb